vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

     ```

-#### Deleting Connecitons
+#### Deleting Connections

-To delete a connection remove the collection object from [project config file](project_config.md) file at the root of the project that correspond to the connection you want to delete.
+To delete a connection, remove the collection object from the [project connections file](project_connections_config.md)
+at the root of the project that corresponds to the connection you want to delete.

 ??? example